cobrinhas/github-bookmark/README.md

 ## How do I install it?

+1. Download the latest release
+2. Unzip `dist.zip` to a new folder
+3. Import the extension (Chrome > Navigate to extensions `chrome://extensions/` > Load Unpacked > Select `dist` folder available in the repo)

+Or...

 1. Clone this repo
 2. Install dependencies (`npm i`)
 3. Build the extension (`npm run build`)